bluorion-com/refine_massive_activations/README.md

 * `top_activation_magnitude`: to visualize the top activation magnitude across layers.
 * `self_attention`: to visualize the self attention concentration phenomenon.

+## Figures

+Relevant figures for other massive activation characteristics that we observed in all pretrained LLMs studied in the paper are presented in the [figures](figures) folder.

 ## Citation
 ```